 Somewhere in my inner recesses, I knew a re-reading was potentially dangerous.
 To revisit a book plucked out in my teens and forever held in the mind as the measure of my taste.
 To re-read it was to re-appraise that former self, in that former summer, and risk a kind of self-alienation.
 The potential disappointment of a re-reading, decades later, would implicate some core aspect of my ‘truest’ self, I thought.
-It had happened before with other ‘favourite’ films and books, seen or read years later, that had left me doubting my judgement, and my past self.
+It had happened before with other ‘favourite’ films and books, seen or read years later, that had left me doubting my past judgement.

 Kate Mosse, in her introduction to the anthology, I Am Heathcliff (Borough Press), reflects on re-reading Wuthering Heights at various stages of her life, and the different stories she has found folded inside the same book: ‘In my teens I was swept away by the promise of a love story, though the anger and the violence and the pain were trouble to me.
 In my twenties, it was the history and the snapshot of social expectations that interested me.
 In my thirties, when I started to write fiction myself, I was gripped by the architecture of the novel… In my forties, it was the colour and the texture… Now in my fifties, as well as this, it is also the understanding of how utterly EB (Emily Brontë) changed the rules of what was acceptable for a woman to write, and how we are all in her debt.’